anatawa12/git-vrc/README.en.md

 $ git add .gitattributes
 ```

-OR you can manually write .gitattributes as following
+OR you can manually write .gitattributes like following

 ```gitattributes
 *.asset filter=vrc eol=lf text=auto